Riki-Oh: The Story of Ricky: Style

 The plot closely follows the events depicted in the original Japanese manga and its anime adaptation, with some minor modifications in certain instances.

-The film is notorious for its excessive use of graphic violence and gore, primarily due to the fact that the lead character is practically invincible, has impossibly great strength and can virtually withstand all pain, which is partially explained by Ricky being a practitioner of a superhuman form of qigong.
+The film is notorious for its excessive use of splatstick violence and gore, primarily due to the fact that the lead character is practically invincible, has impossibly great strength and can virtually withstand all pain, which is partially explained by Ricky being a practitioner of a superhuman form of qigong.
 This leads to attempts by other characters to subdue him which end up being extremely gory and over-the-top.

 Aside from the aforementioned head crushing and meat grinding scenes, most notable is a fight scene between Ricky and a knife-wielding prisoner named Oscar.
 During the fight, Oscar throws powdered glass in Ricky's eyes and then slashes Ricky's right arm.
 Ricky seemingly finished, smashes a water pipe and cleans his eyes, then uses his teeth and left hand to tie the veins and tendons in his arm back together.
 Oscar then charges at Ricky, but Ricky dodges and smacks him in the back of the head, popping one of his eyes out, leaving it to be eaten by crows.
 Seeing himself at a disadvantage, Oscar attempts suicide by seppuku.
 However, when Ricky approaches Oscar to try and stop the suicide, Oscar grabs his own intestines and wraps them around Ricky's neck in an attempt to strangle him, prompting the assistant warden to exclaim in the English dub: "You've got a lot of guts, Oscar!".
 Ricky then punches Oscar in the face, with an X-ray image showing the front of his skull shattering.
 The deceased Oscar crumples to the ground without so much as a visibly broken nose.

 In another fight scene, Ricky punches and graphically breaks the Gang of Four member, Tarzan's arm, then lands an uppercut with such force that Tarzan's jaw is torn off.
 Finally, Ricky goes for the Coup de grâce and punches several of Tarzan's fingers off as he attempts to punch Ricky.

 Another scene includes the warden's graphic death which depicts Ricky throwing him into an industrial meat grinder.
 Ricky pushes the struggling warden through the grinder, until his whole body is shredded and only his head remains.
 In that scene, so much fake blood was used that Fan Siu-wong could not wash the blood off his skin for three days.

 The film's low budget shows in the scene where Ricky's girlfriend Keiko jumps to her death.
 For this scene, an obvious mannequin wearing her clothes is thrown off the top of the building, landing with a dull thud and a slight bounce.
 A dummy is also used in some scenes where there is a close up.